 - Alcohol Education Classes: First-time DWI offenders can be required to attend up to 48 hours of alcohol education classes at an Intoxicated Driver Resource Center (IDRC).

 - Ignition Interlock Devices: Although first-time offenders are not always required to attach a breathalyzer device to their cars, it is ultimately up to the discretion of the court.

 Schedule a Free Consultation with an Aggressive Plainfield, NJ DWI Attorney Today

 The best way to avoid DWI penalties is to secure sound legal representation as soon as you are arrested.
 Do not make the mistake to trying to negotiate the charges on your own.
-Let a qualified DWI and DUI defense lawyer like Andrew Calcagno talk to the local prosecutor and the arresting officer and work out the best possible outcome for you.
+Let a qualified DWI and DUI defense lawyer like those with The Firm talk to the local prosecutor and the arresting officer and work out the best possible outcome for you.
 Depending on the circumstances of your case, it may even be possible to contest the results of the breath test and get your DWI charges dismissed.
-In the event that your DWI case goes to trial, Mr. Calcagno and his team of skilled DUI defense lawyers are fully prepared to fight on your behalf and win in the courtroom.
+In the event that your DWI case goes to trial, the skilled DUI defense lawyers at The Firm are fully prepared to fight on your behalf and win in the courtroom.

-If you have been charged with a first offense DWI in New Jersey, contact Calcagno & Associates today to discuss your case and explore your legal options.
+If you have been charged with a first offense DWI in New Jersey, contact The Firm today to discuss your case and explore your legal options.
 You can also schedule a free consultation at one of our conveniently located offices: Newark, Cranford, Westfield, or Clifton.